 London underground station Camden Town and Chalk Farm, Northern Line, Zone 2

 Normally most of the stalls and shops open daily from 10:00 till 18:00 o'clock.
 Only on Christmas Day, 25th December, it is usually closed.
-The Buck Street Market opens Tuesday through Sunday from 11:00 to 19:00 o'clock. (link with details listed further below)
+The Buck Street Market opens usually daily from 11:00 to 19:00 o'clock. (link with details listed further below)

 If you lose your shopping mood when there is too much hustle and bustle, you should try to visit the market during the week, although some stalls open only on weekends.
 From Friday till Sunday you need to expect big crowds.